zhekai-jiang/zhekai-jiang.github.io/linear-algebra/representing-images-and-colours-in-computers.md

 I wish to thank our instructor Prof. Rosalie Bélanger-Rioux for this great idea about linear transformations for colour spaces, which inspired me to complete this write-up.
 Also, I would like to thank my instructor in [COMP 250 – Introduction to Computer Science](https://mcgill.ca/study/2019-2020/courses/comp-250), [Prof. Michael Langer](http://cim.mcgill.ca/~langer), for sharing his materials for [COMP 557 – Fundamentals of Computer Graphics](http://cim.mcgill.ca/~langer/557.html) and giving me advice through email for this write-up.
 He also suggested that "homogeneous coordinates and projective geometry [both of which have actually been covered in MATH 133 already] are particularly useful and common."

 Of course, this write-up is far from exhaustive about the colour systems and computer graphics.
-If you are interested in those topics in computer graphics, feel free to take [COMP 557 – Fundamentals of Computer Graphics](https://mcgill.ca/study/2021-2022/courses/comp-557) or [ECSE 532 – Computer Graphics](https://mcgill.ca/study/2021-2022/courses/ecse-532) (which are actually the same course) in the future, check out materials on [Prof. Langer's website](http://www.cim.mcgill.ca/~langer/557.html), or explore anything else online!
+If you are interested in those topics or others in computer graphics, feel free to take [COMP 557 – Fundamentals of Computer Graphics](https://mcgill.ca/study/2021-2022/courses/comp-557) or [ECSE 532 – Computer Graphics](https://mcgill.ca/study/2021-2022/courses/ecse-532) (which are actually the same course) in the future, check out materials on [Prof. Langer's website](http://www.cim.mcgill.ca/~langer/557.html), or explore anything else online!

 ## References